• Skip to primary navigation

 Can I make it ahead for meal prep?

 Absolutely.
-This salad tastes even better after sitting a few hours.
+This salad tastes even better after sitting a few hours - like other prep-friendly options such as prep-ahead breakfast bakes collection that improve with time.

 Is it gluten-free?